rajgoel/course-scientific-programming/01-lab/slides.md

 ### Group work

 Projects are carried out in groups of 3–5 students.

-Each group will collaboratively plan, implement, document, test, and present a a scientific programming project.
+Each group will collaboratively plan, implement, document, test, and present a scientific programming project.

 ---

 ### Topic

-The topic of the project is self-selected, but must be approved by the instructor.
-It should involve solving a relevant problem relating to business analytics and data science.
+The topic of the project is self-selected and should solve a problem relevant to business analytics ad data science.

+> [!IMPORTANT]
+> The topic must be approved by the instructor.

 ---